The Beginner’s Guide to Yoga at Collective Studios

 Can I take hot yoga if I’ve never done yoga before?

 Yes!
 Anyone can join our hot yoga Flow classes.
-But you’ll get the most out of them if you’ve first explored Flow Foundations and a few Slow Flow classes.
-These formats give you the basics you’ll need to feel strong and confident in the heated studio.
+But you’ll get the most out of them if you’ve first explored a few Slow Flow classes to start, since Slow Flow gives you the basics you’ll need to feel strong and confident in the heated studio.

 What should I bring to my first yoga class?